 Absence will be classed as persistent where it falls below 90% across the academic year.
-Absence at this level is very likely to hinder educational prospects and we expect full parental co-operation and support to urgently address these cases.
-Intervention steps may include implementation of an attendance action plan, referral to other agencies and/or seeking to put in place a parenting contract.
+Absence at this level is very likely to hinder educational prospects and we expect full parental cooperation and support to urgently address these cases.
+Intervention steps may include implementation of an attendance action plan, referral to other agencies and/or seeking to put in place an attendance contract.